leaningtech/cheerpj-applet-runner/README.md

 -------
 <p align="center"><img src="media/cheerpj_applet_demo1.gif" width="400"></p>

-The CheerpJ Applet Runner Extension works by converting the Java Applet on the fly through CheerpJ.js, a minimal Java-bytecode-to-JavaScript compiler, directly on the browser, and linking it to the CheerpJ runtime environment.
+The CheerpJ Applet Runner Extension works by converting the Java Applet on the fly through CheerpJ, a minimal Java-bytecode-to-JavaScript compiler, directly on the browser, and linking it to the CheerpJ runtime environment.

 Main project link: <http://www.leaningtech.com/cheerpj>

-Please note that the first activation of the CheerpJ Applet Runner extension on an applet will lead to a one-time download of approximately 20Mb.
-Subsequent uses will only download the applet content.
+Please note that CheerpJ Applet Runner extension is self packaged, meaning all needed assets will be downloaded at installation/update time.
+Usage of the CheerpJ Applet Runner will then only ever require users to download the actual applet content.

 Using the CheerpJ Applet Runner
 -------